The Girl of Last Night: Plot

 Lord Stanley Stalton is a dutiful attaché in the Foreign Office's diplomatic corps in London, who prefers his job to private pleasure and thereby draws the ridicule of his colleagues.
 Lady Darnmore, a respected hostess of fine salons and associated with Stalton's superior, Lord Radley, invites Stalton to one of her functions to set him up with Evelyn, the banker Barrow's only daughter.
-Stalton, entrusted by Lord Radley with an extensive work project on the American entrepreneur Jack Miller, cancels at short notice, whereupon Lady Darnmore sends him a box ticket for the opera.
-The second box card is given to Evelyn, who is sent to the opera by her mother under various rules of conduct in the hope of getting to know Stalton better and being able to do a good job.
+Instructed by Lord Radley to prepare an extensive report on American entrepreneur Jack Miller, Stalton cancels at short notice, whereupon Lady Darnmore sends him a box ticket for the opera.
+The second box card is given to Evelyn, who is sent to the opera by her mother under various rules of conduct in the hope of getting to know Stalton better.

 From now on, a comedy of mistaken identity unfolds.

 On the way home, Lord Stanley Stalton bumps into his old school friend Stanley Chestnut, who is being thrown out of the bank after an interview with banker Barrow.
 Chestnut uses a trick to get the opera ticket from him and meets Evelyn in the box, who mistakes him for Lord Stanley Stalton because of his first name.
 The two hit it off right away and spend the rest of the evening together at a wine bar, although Stanley Chestnut is shocked to learn that Evelyn is apparently the daughter of the man who kicked him out that afternoon.
-At the same time, banker Barrow files a complaint with the police after his maid informs him that a pearl necklace is allegedly stolen from Evelyn's room.
+At the same time, banker Barrow files a complaint with the police after his maid informs him that a pearl necklace was allegedly stolen from Evelyn's room.
 Scotland Yard immediately starts looking for the thief and, in the dead of night, pursues a young woman, among others, who spontaneously escapes through an open patio door into the bedroom and bed of a young man sleeping there - Lord Stanley Stalton.
 She is able to deceive the police officer pursuing her and pretends to be Stalton's wife.
 Stalton, woken up by the noise and overwhelmed by her presence, is soon taken with the young woman.
 These two also immediately like each other, but the woman quickly leaves his house after Stalton has put her pearl necklace on her.